 Here is how to get started:

-- Set up a new Full Stack project.
-We will be using our Python backend to assign users to variations, so the project’s primary language should be Python.
+- Set up a new Optimizely Feature Experimentation project.
+We will use our Python backend to assign users to variations, so the project’s primary language should be Python.

-- Create a new experiment and conversion event.
-We’ll create an experiment called
+- Create a new experiment and create a new conversion event.
+We will create an experiment based on a flag called

 user_added_to_cartto track the goal of our experiment.

-- Figure out if we’ll need to pass user IDs and attributes from the server.
+- Figure out if we will need to pass user IDs and attributes from the server.

 - User IDs: If both the server and client have access to stable, consistent user IDs for everyone in our experiments, we can use that as our user ID.
 For example, if our experiment will only affect logged-in users, and both the client and server know the user’s unique ID in our database, we could use that as the user ID for our activate calls on the server and track calls on the client.
 In any other case, we’ll need to pass the user ID from the server.

 - User Attributes: Do we want to track any user attributes with our conversion event, and are any of them unavailable on the client?
-If so, we’ll need to pass them from the server.
+If so, we will need to pass them from the server.

 - Pass user IDs and/or attributes from the server to the client if necessary.
 See Sharing user IDs and attributes with client SDKs above.

-- Use Activate or Get Feature Enabled on the server to bucket users and execute variation code.
-In this example, we will activate the
+- Use the passed user ID and attributes to create a user context.
+Call Decide on that user on the server to bucket users and execute variation code.
+In this example, we make decisions for

-product_list_orderexperiment on our Python server, and sort the product list depending on which variation is returned.
+product_sorton our Python server and sort the product list depending on which variation is returned.

 user_added_to_cartevent every time a user adds an item to their cart.